Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 Appears on charts:

-Matthew Frere-Smith was born on 16 May 1923 in Paddington, London, England.1,2,3,4 He was the son of Percival Frere-Smith and Adrienne Sylvia Naftel.
-He was a sculptor.5 He married Patricia J C A Jacob Ryall in 1950 in Surrey, England.6 He died in December 1999 in North Walsham, Norfolk, England, aged 76.7
+Matthew R Frere-Smith was born on 16 May 1923 in Paddington, London, England.1,2,3,4 He was the son of Percival Frere-Smith and Adrienne Sylvia Naftel.
+He was a sculptor.5 On 29 September 1939 in the National Register Matthew R Frere-Smith was listed as living at Sutton Place, Sutton Valence, Hollingbourne, Kent, England, with his parents.6 He married Patricia J C A Jacob Ryall in 1950 in Surrey, England.7 He married Deborah J Banham in May 1984 in Norwich, Norfolk, England.8 Matthew died in December 1999 in North Walsham, Norfolk, England, aged 76.9

-Child of Matthew Frere-Smith and Patricia J C A Jacob Ryall
+Children of Matthew R Frere-Smith and Patricia J C A Jacob Ryall

 • Dennis Frere-Smith